Ted Agon - Author

 A habit of critical questioning exposes destructive baseless conspiracy theories, misinformation, disinformation and dispels fear.

-against fake news
+fight against fake news

 With democracies around the world threatened by the seemingly unstoppable onslaught of false information, Finland – recently rated Europe’s most resistant nation to fake news – takes the fight seriously enough to teach it in primary school.